 Public Labyrinths (in Santa Fe parks)

-Aldea Community Labyrinth – Near Vista Precioso in the community of Aldea – Chartres style labyrinth – River stones and gravel.
+Aldea Community Labyrinth – Near Vista Precioso in the community of Aldea, southwest of Santa Fe – Chartres style labyrinth – River stones and gravel.

 Cathedral Basilica of St. Francis of Assisi –131 Cathedral Place in downtown Santa Fe, to the left as you’re facing Cathedral, on the terrace – Chartres style – Cut stone pavement – Wheelchair accessible (there is a ramp to the terrace) – Open all hours.

 Christ Lutheran Church –1701 Arroyo Chamiso Road between Old Pecos Trail and St. Michael’s Drive in Santa Fe- Modified Chartres style seven circuit – Stones on the earth – Open all hours.

 St. Bede’s Episcopal Church – 550 W. San Mateo Rd Santa Fe – 11 circuit Chartres style.
 Stones on earth.
 Medicine wheel also on site.

 Unity Church – 1212 Unity Way, Santa Fe – Stones on Earth.
 Contemporary 2-way relationship labyrinth.
 Medicine Wheel nearby.

 Upaya Zen Center – 1401 Cerro Gordo Rd, Santa Fe, seven circuit, stones on Earth.
 On south side of property.
 Please remain silent during approach and walk.

 Zia United Methodist Church – 3368 Governor Miles Road, Santa Fe – Chartres 11 circuit labyrinth, Stones on Earth.